tdewolff/manatees/README.md

 # Manatee audio classification
 Detect manatee vocalisations recorded by hydrophones using the [audio spectrogram transformer model](https://github.com/YuanGongND/ast).
-This code repository accompanies our paper submissions for ICASSP.
-The project is in collaboration with AI4Climate (C-MINDS) and ECOSUR, and is funded by Google.
+This code repository accompanies our paper **Detection of manatee vocalisations using the Audio Spectrogram Transformer**, accepted at the *IEEE International Workshop on Machine Learning for Signal Processing (MLSP)* 2024.
+The project is a joint effort of Initiative for Data & AI (Universidad de Chile), AI4Climate (C-MINDS) and ECOSUR, with funding by Google.

 ## Usage
 To pre-process the data set and train the model, run: